T-Bunckenburg93/nebData/docs/Cluster_groups.md

 ### Hull Counts
 Hull count shuld be pretty obvious.
 Generally there is one, but often there is overlap

 ### Components
 Here I tried to identify the specific componenets that made up a cluster.
 * meanVal, is the average number of that value that you would expect to see on this rype of hull.
 * proportion, is the proportion of this component that is in this cluster. for example, the first group contains about 50% of all S1/rockets
 * scaledProportion, is this, but scaled by the size of the cluster, to make this number more meaningful for smaller clusters. if you had a component 50% of the time, and the size of the cluster was 10% of all ships, this number would be 5

+Note that for weapons and missiles, the values are the ammo count, not the number of weapons.

 ### Exemplar
 Each cluster is focused around a single ship that serves at the exemplar.
 This is the hull/components that this exemplar had.